youliangtan/robot_manipulator_control/README.md

 - uncomment `joint_state_publisher` node in `ur10_test.launch` will enable rviz ur10 to run without UR10 hardware
 - Change planning between: STOMP, CHOMP, OMPL
 - If select STOMP planner, build package from [industrial moveit](https://github.com/ros-industrial/industrial_moveit)
+- For 'ur_modern_driver' bringup, Arg `servoj_time` happened to be related to the network between arm and pc, increase to prevent congestion, or maybe some jerking motion

 ---